3stacks/lukeboyle.com/blog-posts/2020/08/do-not-trust-google.md

 You don't have to agree with them politically to see that Google is applying different standards to conservative content than to more liberal content.
 I don't visit Breitbart, I don't read their articles, and frankly I don't give a shit what they have to say, but I believe in a free and open internet.
 If you believe in a free and open internet then you have to agree this is wrong.
-During the cold war, anyone who didn't follow the extreme protectionist beliefs (CITATION NEEDED) of the time were shouted down as communists.
+During the cold war, anyone who didn't follow the extreme protectionist beliefs of the time [were shouted down as communists](https://www.history.com/topics/cold-war/red-scare) (Even Martin Luther King Jr. was dismissed as a communist by J. Edgar Hoover).
 This same thing is happening now, but the buzz word is different.
-The new weaponised word is "racist".
+The new weaponised word is "Nazi".
 If time had elapsed differently, I have no doubt that it would be left-wing websites suppressed in search results, and that still wouldn't be okay.

 There's plenty of evidence to suggest that Google is manually making these decisions to block conservative websites, however, Alphabet CEO Sundar Pichai denied that they manually censor websites at the recent [Congressional antitrust hearing](https://www.theguardian.com/technology/2020/jul/29/tech-hearings-facebook-mark-zuckerberg-amazon-jeff-bezos-apple-tim-cook-google-sundar-pichai-congress)